Revlon Is Hiding an Ugly Secret

 How You Can Help

-1. Refuse to buy Revlon products until the company stops selling products in China and let its representatives know.
+1. Refuse to buy Revlon products until the company stops selling products in China.

 2. Make sure all the products you buy are truly cruelty-free.